The Glenn Brown Memorial Grant

 FOR RESEARCH INTO CYSTIC FIBROSIS AND BRONCHIECTASIS

-This grant is made possible by guests who attend the Annual Melbourne Cup Luncheon, generous local businesses and our amazing group of volunteers who have dedicated themselves to raising funds for cystic fibrosis research in memory of Glenn Brown.
+This grant is made possible by guests who attend the Annual Melbourne Cup Luncheon, generous local businesses and our amazing group of volunteers who help raise funds for cystic fibrosis research in memory of Glenn Brown.
 Glenn, a schoolboy from Kalgoorlie tragically lost his life due to cystic fibrosis when only 15 years of age.

-One grant-in-aid of up to $50,000 for one year will be available to support: laboratory, clinical and epidemiological research into the causes, diagnosis, prevention, and treatment of cystic fibrosis and bronchiectasis.
+One grant-in-aid of up to $50,000 for one year is made available to support: laboratory, clinical and epidemiological research into the causes, diagnosis, prevention, and treatment of cystic fibrosis and bronchiectasis.
 This grant meets one of the major objectives of the Institute for Respiratory Health to support excellence in research in a specific area of respiratory disease.

 WHAT HAS THE GRANT ACHIEVED?

 We were honoured to announce the inaugural grant in April 2011.
 Thanks to the generous support of the Melbourne Cup Committee, in the past eight years, we have been able to offer $438,000 towards medical research.
 Each year the winner of the grant presents their findings to the attendees and donors of the Melbourne Cup Luncheon.

 Naomi Chapman, Physiotherapist, Sir Charles Gairdner Hospital and Conquer CF PhD Student, Institute for Respiratory Health